 - Term-based vs Concept-based thesaurus.
 Considering thesaurus structure, ISO 25964 provides a data model (absent in ISO 2788:1986) that formally represents its objects and relationships.
-The major difference that can be observed in this data model is the clear distinction between concepts and terms3 (ThesaurusConcept is separated from ThesaurusTerm and from PreferredTerm, hasPreferredLabel, hasNonPreferredLabel, etc.).
+The major difference that can be observed in this data model is the clear distinction between concepts and terms4 (ThesaurusConcept is separated from ThesaurusTerm and from PreferredTerm, hasPreferredLabel, hasNonPreferredLabel, etc.).
 In fact, similarly to ontologies, concepts in ISO 25964 are defined as units of thoughts lexically represented by terms.
 Thus, a thesaurus is considered as a concept-based resource, rather than a term-based one. - Thesaurus structure.
-The ISO 25964 adds important elements for organizing the structure of a thesaurus, such as the thesaurus array4 and concept group5 elements, that were not explicitly illustrated in the previous ISO norm.
+The ISO 25964 adds important elements for organizing the structure of a thesaurus, such as the thesaurus array5 and concept group6 elements, that were not explicitly illustrated in the previous ISO norm.
 This implies that in a conversion process these constructs should be taken into account, so new patterns have to be introduced in order to reengineer them into ontology elements. - Semantic relationships.
 One of the innovations introduced by the current norm is the possibility to make explicit the nature of semantic relationships, by further specifying the standard ones.
 This possibility contributes to make thesauri more similar to ontologies, as well as the clear distinction between concept and term.
-In particular, some changes regarding the equivalence and the hierarchical relationships are worth mentioning: - Equivalence relationship.
-The ISO 25964 clarifies, first of all, that it relates terms rather than concepts (more than one term for expressing a unique con-
+In

-3 This does not mean that in the ISO 2788:1986 the same meaning was recognized to terms and concepts, but for practical aims they were treated as synonyms.
+4 This does not mean that in the ISO 2788:1986 the same meaning was recognized to terms and concepts, but for practical aims they were treated as synonyms.

-4 A thesaurus array is defined in [13, p.4] as "group of sibling concepts".
+5 A thesaurus array is defined in [13, p.4] as "group of sibling concepts".

-5 A concept group is defined in [12, p.1] as "a group of concepts selected by some specified criteria, such as relevance to a particular subject area".
+6 A concept group is defined in [12, p.1] as "a group of concepts selected by some specified criteria, such as relevance to a particular subject area".